N.O.R.E.

 Rippin' the West Side...".

-Between two 12" records of classic Queens hip-hop, 'Holiday Jumpoff II' sets it off with some of N.O.R.E.'s dopest tracks from 1998-1999.
-The selection and sequencing speak to his growth as an artist who was turning into one of the most popular rappers in the world.
+Between two 12" records of classic Queens hip-hop, 'Holiday Jumpoff II' presents some of N.O.R.E.'s illest tracks from 1998-1999.
+The selection of hits and rarities displays his growth as an artist while becoming one of the most popular rappers in the world.

 Pour up a shot of tequila for N.O.R.E.!